spencerahill/clim-change-course_2025/_sources/assignments/hws.md

 # Homework assignments

 <!-- :::{note}
-Assignments are due via Blackboard by the time specified.
+Assignments are due via Brightspace by the time specified.
 Refer to the [syllabus](../info/syllabus) for submission and grading policies.
 ::: -->

 Coming soon...